JingweiXu19960228/Leetcode-/120 Triangle.md

         return helper(height-1,triangle)[0]
  ```

 This solution is wrong because it uses Greedy approach from top to bottom, however, it does not satisfy Greedy choice property.

 An example: [1.[1,2],[5,5,1]].
 The shortest path would be 1 - 2 - 1.
-However, it would choose 1 - 1 in the beginning
+However, it would choose 1 - 1 in the beginning.

 However, from top to a point in the bottom would have sub-optimal structure.
-So there is the following solution
+So there is the following solution.
+Notice that the elements in the 'boundary' of the triangle need to be treated separately (see the 1st for loop)

  2. Right code